valgur/hatanaka/README.md

     rinex_data = crx2rnx(f.read())
 ```

-Any errors during processing will be raised as a `HatanakaException` and any non-critical problems raised as warnings.
+Any errors during processing will be raised as a `HatanakaException` and any non-critical problems reported as warnings.

 Additionally, the original `rnx2crx` and `crx2rnx` tools are also made available from
 the command line and from within Python as `hatanaka.cli.rnx2crx` and `hatanaka.cli.crx2rnx`.